masscollabs/masscollabs/coc.md

 ### Core Team

 * As we understand from software, it should be done in a short time and it should be done well and simple, maybe in 5 minutes or 30 minutes.
 Core Team is responsible from maintaining all information database in the domain and subdomains (hwpplayers and procyberian).
-So Core Team can delete any harmful information such as malware code/binary or any kind of includes a hate speech, racism and sexism and all Free Software and Open Source code of conduct standards written before us.
-It is very important for us and we are curious to learn from other organizations.
+So Core Team can delete any harmful information such as malware code/binary or any kind of information that includes a hate speech, racism and sexism.
+It is very important for us to learn from other organizations.
+So we are curious to learn other Free Software and Open Source code of conduct standards written before us.

 ### Committers